-Dr João Porto de Albuquerque is Associate Professor and Impact Director at the Centre for Interdisciplinary Methodologies, where I lead the MSc in Urban Informatics and Analytics.
-I am also a core member of the Warwick Institute for the Science of Cities and an associate member of the Human-Centred Computing Group of the Department of Computer Science.
+Dr João Porto de Albuquerque is Associate Professor and Impact Director at the Centre for Interdisciplinary Methodologies, where he directs the MSc in Urban Informatics and Analytics.
+He is a core member of the Warwick Institute for the Science of Cities and an associate member of the Human-Centred Computing Group of the Department of Computer Science.

 My research centres on the study of collaborative and geospatial relationships in sociotechnical information systems.
-I have an interdisciplinary background and was trained in computer science and social science, having later become enchanted with geography.
-My research approach is situated within an interdisciplinary problem space that intersects geographic information science, organisational information systems and human-centred computing.
+This research is situated within an interdisciplinary problem space that intersects geographic information science, organisational information systems, human-centred computing and science & technology studies.

-Current research projects combine quantitative, qualitative and spatial analysis methods to investigate relationships between crowdsourced/volunteered geographic information (e.g. social media, collaborative maps, and citizen sensing) and other data sources (e.g. environmental sensors and socioeconomic data).
-I’m particularly interested in developing innovative methods to improve our understanding of urban environments with a view to making cities more resilient and to improving human development.
+I’m particularly interested in developing innovative research methods to improve our understanding of sociotechnical urban environments with a view to making cities more resilient and to improving human development.
+I pursue this with two complementary approaches:

-In terms of student supervisions, I'm currently interested in supervising highly motivated students in social and urban data science from an interdisciplinary perspective.
+In terms of student supervisions, I'm currently interested in supervising students motivated to work on urban data science from an interdisciplinary perspective.
 My supervised students can receive PhD scholarships from the Warwick Institute for the Science of Cities (Centre for Doctoral Training in Urban Science & Progress) and from the Alan Turing Institute.
-Furthermore, I'm a fellow of the Alexander von Humboldt Foundation and this can host postdoctoral fellows with funding from the Feodor Lynen Research Fellowship.
+Furthermore, I'm a fellow of the Alexander von Humboldt Foundation and can host postdoctoral fellows with funding from the Feodor Lynen Research Fellowship.

-Social Media for Resilience?
-A comparative investigation of decision-making processes using volunteered geographic information, Brazil Partnership Fund 2016-17 (PI, 8,760 GBP), University of Warwick/Santander Universities, August 2016-July 2018.
+PI: Social Media for Resilience?
+A comparative investigation of decision-making processes using volunteered geographic information, Brazil Partnership Fund 2016-17 (£8,760), University of Warwick/Santander Universities, August 2016-July 2018.
 Co-I: Dr Nathaniel Tkacz.

 Co-PI: AGORA – A Geospatial Open collaboRative Architecture for building resilience against disasters and extreme events.
 CAPES (Foundation of the Brazilian Ministry of Education), April 2015-March 2018 (R$ 899K total, own budget R$ 110K).
 Part of the“Alerts and the Centre for Research on Disasters at University of São Paulo (ALERTA-CEPED-USP)”.
 PI: Carlos Rodriguez (University of São Paulo).

 Past projects (selection)